fvaleri/strimzi-debugging/sessions/002/README.md

 ## TLS authentication and custom certificates

-The TLS protocol provides communications **security over a computer network**.
+The TLS protocol provides **communications security over a computer network**.
 Encryption without proper identification is insecure.
 Hostname verification through common name (CN) or subject alternative name (SAN) protects against man in the middle attacks, so it should never be disabled in production.

 A **public key infrastructure** (PKI) is an arrangement that binds public keys with respective identities of entities ( e.g. organizations, people, applications).
 The binding is established through a process of registration and issuance of certificates by a **certificate authority** (CA).
 The server name indication (SNI) extension is used when having multiple certificates on the same IP address.
-This is also used by OpenShift to route external TLS connections (the Kafka TCP protocol is tunneled).
+It is also used by OpenShift to route external TLS connections.
+Leveraging this feature, we can tunnel the Kafka TCP protocol through the OpenShift HTTP reverse proxy.

 A TLS certificate contains a public key along with the ownership data and expiration date.
 Cipher suites contain algorithms for key exchange, encryption and authentication.
-A self-signed certificate is secure enough, but only if it is trusted upfront by the application.
-It is also possible to create a **wildcard certificate** (e.g. CN=*.example.com), that can be used by all application running in a specific domain (e.g. OpenShift cluster).
+A **self-signed certificate** is secure enough, but only if it is trusted upfront by the application.
+It is also possible to create a **wildcard certificate** (e.g. CN=* .example.com), that can be used by all application running in a specific domain (e.g. an OpenShift cluster).

-Within a Kafka cluster, in addition to the **client-server communication**, you also need to protect **inter-cluster communication** and renew certificates when they expire.
-Most of this work is done by the cluster operator, which is an example of the added value of running a controller with domain knowledge.
+Within a Kafka cluster, in addition to the **client-server communication**, you also need to protect the **inter-cluster communication** and renew certificates when they expire.
+Most of this work is done by the Streams CO, which is a great example on how the operator simplifies cluster management.

 ![](images/connections.png)

-A Kafka client doesn't need to trust a server certificate when it is signed by a **well-known CA**, because it is already included in the system truststore (e.g. `$JAVA_HOME/jre/lib/security/cacerts`).
-Before the encryption starts, the peers agree to the protocol version and cipher suite to be used, exchange certificates and share encryption keys ( connection overhead).
+Kafka clients don't need to trust the server certificate when it is signed by a **well-known CA**, because it is already included in the system truststore (e.g. `$JAVA_HOME/jre/lib/security/cacerts`).
+Before the encryption starts, the peers agree to the protocol version and cipher suite to be used, exchange certificates and share encryption keys (connection overhead).
 Almost all the problems occur within this initial handshake.

 ### Example: TLS authentication (mTLS)

-[Deploy the Streams operator and Kafka cluster](/sessions/001).
+[Deploy Streams operator and Kafka cluster](/sessions/001).
 Then, apply the configuration changes to enable TLS authentication and wait for the CO to restart all pods one by one (rolling update).
 If the Kafka cluster is operated correctly, it is possible to update the configuration with zero downtime.